digisowmay/bbmemory/users/561636d0-b6ff-40b9-a4db-46a29062b569/memory.md

 ### Emerging (new query patterns)
 - exploring background task automation for content generation and client follow-ups; 2× (since 2025-09-01) [refs: request for instructions to use background tasks; request for prompt to create LinkedIn details chatId:`7c0195bf3b8449`]
+- manages Vexa Digital LinkedIn company page and needs automated posting to that page instead of personal profile; 1× (first: 2025-09-01) [ref: clarification about posting to company page chatId:`f17929d9d45f42`]